anir-tubi/tubi-roku/README.md

   `$ pyenv`

-- In terminal, navigate to your adrise_infrastructure repo and run the installation iunstructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure)
+- If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure)
 - Deploy to the CDN by running the Infra script which is detailed on the [CDN README file](https://github.com/adRise/adrise_cdn/).

 13\.
 Verify the release